 - Potentially lost wages and diminished earning capacity

-This law was adopted to ensure that the justice system will serve best the people who need it the most, those who suffered permanent injury and not the occasional lawsuit gamblers.
+Cap on damages laws are adopted to ensure that the justice system will serve best the people who need it the most - those who suffered permanent injury - and not the occasional lawsuit gamblers.
 The problem is that damage caps are actually a burden for those who suffer serious injury.
 Damage caps slice off from the authority of juries and judges, who should decide each aspect of injury cases based on specific facts and evidence.

 On the surface, it may appear that, even if capped, medical malpractice damages are large sums of money, but oftentimes, they don't even begin to cover the losses an injury caused.